yourITtech/KDE-Nextcloud-Services/README.md

 - Icons: `~/.local/share/icons`

+#### Uninstall

+- Click Disconnect from Nextcloud in the service menu.

+- Delete all files labeled `kncs_` in the above file locations.

 #### Features

 This is the current list of features this service menu will add to your dolphin file manager in KDE.
 See "Script Info" for more detailed information on what each script does.